Home

 On July 3, 1899, at the age of 16, "Carrie" married 22-year-old Skiles R. Perry (1877-1908).
 He was the son of William B. and Eliza Perry of Uniontown.
 The minister performing the ceremony was Carrie's uncle, the famed "Blacksmith Preacher," Rev. David Ewing Minerd.

-The Perrys had three children -- Helen L. Harris, Paul E. Perry and Viola Perry.
+The Perrys together bore three children -- Helen L. Harris, Paul E. Perry and Viola Perry.
 Helen (1901) and Paul (1903) were born in Pennsylvania, while Viola was born in Illinois (1907).
 Viola is thought to have died as a young child.

 Skiles was employed in Uniontown as a "toby puller" or "roller," an unfamiliar term today that may have been related to an industrial occupation in local coal mines.
 When the federal census was taken in 1900, the couple lived in Uniontown on Iowa Street, where he was considered "well known."